LukeGrahamLandry/franca/graphics/README.md

 - shaders: translate a subset of franca to MSL/WGSL
 - vec: 2/3/4-D linear algebra
 - easy: reduce boilerplate for small example programs
-- replay: record system events to a file and later replay that run of your program
+- replay: record system events to a file and later replay that run of your program (WIP)

 ## Changes from Sokol

 ### app

+- batch events so they're sent at a consistant time in the frame.
 - removed builtin default app icon
 - removed limits on paste/drop
 - (macos) no dependency on an objective-c compiler
 - (macos) wait until after setActivationPolicy to set the startup icon/fullscreen (otherwise it doesn't work)
-- (macos) use CAMetalLayer directly (instead of MTKView)
 - (macos) removed ios and opengl support
 - (web) no dependency on emscripten
+- convergent evolution
+  - (macos) use CAMetalLayer directly (instead of MTKView)
   - glue code for initializing webgpu native (dawn)
-  - convergent evolution: upstream has this now too
 - UNFINISHED
   - linux, windows
   - don't have timing stuff (frame_duration)
   - (macos) msaa
-  - (web) rest of the owl
+  - (web) fullscreen, mouse show/lock/cursor, icon, window title
+  - (web) seems random what things work in what browsers

 ### gfx